 The attraction operates across 2 floors and is spilt into 4 realms: air, water, fire and earth.
 Each team has a tablet where you have around an hour to follow clues and answer riddles to complete the quest.
 There are tube slides, hidden doors, mirror mazes, tunnels and so much more.

 There are several different ‘games’ which are all going on at once, so you’ll see people doing things that have nothing to do with the ‘path’ you might be on.
 We finished the Apprentice Quest (medium) with 7 minutes to go, BUT we did panic and guessed some of the answers, so felt it was challenging enough for adults too.
 When we returned, we tried the Freedom Quest (hard) where you have to free 4 wizards in 60 minutes but only managed to free 2 (almost a third!), it was definitely a harder challenge.
-In May 2021 Wizard Quest will be moving to a larger location and the quests are now 120 minutes long!
+In 2022 Wizard Quest moved to a larger location and the quests are now 120 minutes long!

 Open Friday – Monday in the off season and every day from March.

 Asgard Axe Throwing

 Asgard Axe Throwing is kinda like the adult axe version of a bowling alley.
 There are several ‘lanes’, but instead of pins, the back wall is made of wood with projected targets to aim at!
 You can book slots for 30 minutes ($25) or an hour ($35) and are taught the correct way to throw the axes.
 The staff are fun and it did get pretty busy, so it may be worth booking a time slot in advance if you don’t want to be disappointed!
 They serve a selection of beers and pizza.

 Other Wisconsin Dells Attractions